sandrayoe/mms_prototype/README.md

 UI almost ready

-Ver2 (branch1) - verryyy early release of the search algorithm
+Ver2 (branch1) - mulch earlier release of the search algorithm

 Ver3 - Added initialization, algorithm modified

-Ver4 - Added electrodeStats to track the scores of each electrode, then converted into a .json file. .json file can then be processed again to the spreadsheet to create a heatmap.
+Ver4 - Added electrodeStats to track the scores of each electrode, then converted into a .json file. .json file can then be processed again to the spreadsheet to create a heatmap

+Ver5 - stable enough version, will be modified more later to adjust the parameters